 The only palpable effect of radiofrequency is heating.
 You might notice a slight thermal reaction of your skin and ears every time you speak on your cell phone for more than 20 minutes.

 This harmless side effect has led some to believe that regular mobile phone use can lead to cancer through this thermal effect.

 However, since radio waves emitted by smartphones are a form of non-ionizing radiation, similar to radio antennas, there is a minimal risk of causing adverse health consequences similar to those produced by x-rays or radon.

 The amount of radiation absorbed by the human body from mobile phones and similar devices is measured through a unit called SAR or Specific Absorption Rate (check my article on Specific Absorption Rate).

 The FCC urges manufacturers to refrain from producing cell phones that surpass 1.60 watts per kilogram of body weight, which is a SAR with a low risk of harmful radiation.
-Fortunately, most of the smartphones produced nowadays are way below this safety line.

 4. Wifi and Bluetooth Waves